Estimated reading time: 7 minutes

 - the defense goal for outcome, and

-- strategies to avoid those consequences, and to achieve that outcome.
+- strategies to achieve that outcome.

 Attorney Thomas Gallagher will review the penalties with you.
 These include the presumptive sentence under the “Minnesota Sentencing Guidelines,” and any “mandatory minimum sentencing” laws.
 He will check the statutes in the Complaint against the claimed facts, for mistakes.
 Where appropriate, he’ll file a motion to dismiss charges.

 The prosecutor’s filing of a Complaint with the court is a milestone event in the court process.
 So at that point, you need a defense attorney as soon as possible after a criminal charge.
-And for more about the charging document stage, see our page:
+And for more about the charging document stage, see our page: Complaint or Indictment: What is the charging document?

 Pre-trial Release Hearing

+After the prosecutor files the Complaint with the court, she may request the defendant’s arrest on a warrant.
+Or, the prosecutor asks the court to send the defendant a Summons to appear in court.
 After an arrest on a warrant, the defendant appears before a judge for a pre-trial release hearing (or bail hearing).
 And at the hearing the judge will set conditions of pre-trial release, which may include bail.

 This step in the court process determines whether the court will hold the defendant in jail pending trial; and how onerous the conditions of pre-trial release will be.
+So for more on what to expect, see our pages:

 - What is a Bail Hearing or Pre-trial Release Hearing?